algolia/algoliasearch-extension-reranking/README.md

 ### 2. Set the reranking endpoint in the settings

-Set `extensions.reranking` setting in your index: <-- link to the API clients documentation? /-->
+Set `extensions.reranking` setting in your index:

 ```ts
 {